Find Grad Schools

 75 Yearly Graduations

 University of Northern Colorado comes in at #20 on our list of the most popular colleges offering master's degrees in parks & rec.
 Roughly 11,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,784 per year, while in-state graduate students, on average, pay $12,204 per year.
+The average in-state tuition for full-time undergraduates is $8,180 per year, while in-state graduate students, on average, pay $11,628 per year.
 During the most recent year for which we have data, 75 people received their master's degree in parks & rec from University of Northern Colorado.
-Around 31% of these students were from an underrepresented racial-ethnic group, and 44% were women.
-Those who complete their master's degree in parks & rec at University of Northern Colorado make a median salary of 44,749.
+About 42% of this group were women, and 23% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to parks & rec that offer master’s degrees.